Notes for the 5th-Edition

 the lore and history of TheWorld has been rendered in massive volumes written in Nyhet, but, as

-but just as often contain nuggets of very useful information.
+but, just as often, they contain nuggets of very useful information and are well worth "mining" through.

 • Dwarf (Varee) is a prescriptive language of hard consonants and guttural sounds; much of it